cloudemprise/cfn-ovpn-cli/README.md

 - Pursuant to [RFC8270](https://tools.ietf.org/html/rfc8270) and other endorsed infosec [recommendations](https://infosec.mozilla.org/guidelines/openssh), Diffie-Hellman moduli of less than 3072 bits are not recommended.
 As such short moduli are deactivated.
 - **cfn-ovpn-cli** does not require sftp support, therefore it is disabled.

+**********

 ## System Hardening

 The goal of systems hardening is to reduce security risk by eliminating potential attack vectors.

 **cfn-ovpn-cli** uses the _Amazon Linux 2_ operating system which is based on Red Hat Enterprise Linux (RHEL).
-It provides a secure, stable and highly performant execution environment as it has been specifically optimized for cloud computing.
+It provides a secure, stable and highly performant execution environment as it has been specifically optimized for Cloud computing.
 It is associated with a long-term security maintenance policy and is tightly integrated with many Amazon Web Services.

 Of particular importance, the Amazon EC2 service utilizes a distributed storgage scheme that has at hand various encryption services that secure data at rest and in transit, as well as encrypting snapshots and instances.
 As **cfn-ovpn-cli** makes use of encryption wherever possible, these capabilities are leveraged to improve the security posture of the system as a whole.